Charts with multiple series

 Combining two saved questions

-If you already have two or more saved questions you’d like to compare, and they share a dimension, they can be combined onto a single dashboard card.
+If you already have two or more saved questions you’d like to compare, and they have the same first dimension, they can be combined onto a single dashboard card.
 You can even compare questions that pull data from different databases.
 Here’s how:

 1. Add a question with a dimension like time or category to a dashboard.
 In practice, these will usually be line charts or bar charts.